ducsplacement/Brochure/PlacementAdvisorMessage.md

 professional environment.
 Finally our students are careful listeners and are self-motivated, have accurate views and are keen observers.
-We have been striving continuously to match the students with their dream jobs, resulting in a win-win situation for the students as well as for hiring organization.
-We look forward to foster and grow old relationships and welcome new recruiters for a long-lasting, mutually beneficial and friendly relationships.
+We have been striving continuously to match the students with their dream jobs, resulting in a win-win situation for the students as well as for hiring organizations.
+We look forward to foster and grow old relationships and welcome new recruiters for a long-lasting, mutually beneficial and friendly relationship.

 DR. NEELIMA GUPTA